Introduction

 Conclusion

-Quantum computing represents a major leap forward for science and technology.
-While still in its early stages, its potential to solve humanity’s toughest problems makes it one of the most exciting technological frontiers today
+Quantum computing explained as a breakthrough technology represents a major leap forward in science and innovation.
+Although it is still in its early stages of development, its potential to solve complex problems that are beyond the capabilities of classical computers makes it one of the most exciting technological frontiers today.